5 Tips: How to Select a Crisis Management Consultant

 Choose the right crisis management consultant with this advice from an expert

 How do you know you’ve found a crisis management consultant who’s right for you?
-Look for:
+Ask:

-- Are they specialists, is crisis management (in all its forms) all they do?
-Traditional PR is QUITE different and expertise in proactive, traditional PR does not give practitioners the experience or training needed to be crisis management consultants.
+- Are they specialists?
+Is crisis management consulting a mainstay of their business?
+I’m not saying there isn’t crossover, but traditional PR is QUITE different and requires a set of skills that aren’t in everyone toolkit.
+Experience with proactive, traditional PR efforts does not necessarily mean a practitioner has the experience or training needed to be crisis management consultants.

 - What is their pricing model?
-Crisis management tends to be one of the best-paid specialties in public relations.
-Agencies that have actual office space with “brick and mortar” to support tend to have higher rates and also like to insist on minimum monthly retainers.
-Smaller, independent and/or virtual (no office space) agencies can charge less for equally skilled practitioners but may lack the depth of other resources offered by a larger firm.
-Top practitioners in the field tend to command hourly rates in the range of $350-700 hourly.
+Crisis management consultants have a variety of pricing models, depending on their size, structure, and a number of other factors.
+Agencies that have actual office space with “brick and mortar” to support tend to have higher rates and often insist on minimum monthly retainers, while smaller, independent and/or virtual (no office space) agencies can charge less for equally skilled practitioners but may not have the corporate structure preferred by some.
+While good crisis management consultants are not inexpensive, be certain you’re going to be fully informed as to where your money is going via accurate time tracking practices.

 - Do they demonstrate an understanding of the full scope of crisis management activities?
-Some agencies now seem to be so focused on the Internet side of communications – which, of course, is critical – that they forget how much messaging still needs to be done in-person, by phone or by email directly with stakeholders.
-They also rely on reputation management tools that only measure the impact of reputation online, while the only way to fully understand how your reputation has been impacted is to directly ask your stakeholders.
+Some agencies now seem to be so focused on the internet and social media side of communications – which, of course, is critical – that they forget how much messaging still needs to be done in-person, by phone or even by email directly with stakeholders.
+They also rely on reputation management tools that only measure the impact of reputation online through often-vague sentiment reports and similar, when sometimes the best and fastest to fully understand how your reputation has been impacted is to directly ask your stakeholders.

 If you get those answers answered to your satisfaction, you’ll be an important step forward in ensuring you’re not disappointed with your selection of a crisis management consultant.